 Stress — just the word may be enough to set your nerves on edge.
 Everyone feels stressed from time to time.
 Some people may cope with stress more effectively or recover quicker than others.
 It's important to know your limits to avoid more serious health effects from stress.

 Coronavirus (COVID-19) is stressful for many people.
 People respond to stress in different ways and it is normal to experience a range of emotions, including fear, anxiety, and grief.
 Providing accurate information about COVID-19 and strategies for coping can be an effective way to manage stress and connect with others.

 What is stress?

 Stress can be defined as the brain's response to any demand.
 Many things can trigger this response, including change.
 Changes can be positive or negative, as well as real or perceived.
 They may be recurring, short-term, or long-term and may include: commuting to and from school or work every day, traveling for a yearly vacation, or moving to another home.
 Changes can be mild and relatively harmless, such as winning a race, watching a scary movie, or riding a rollercoaster.
 Some changes are major, such as marriage or divorce, serious illness, or a car accident.
-Other changes are extreme, such as exposure to violence, and can lead to traumatic stress reactions.

 How does stress affect the body?